Using GitHub security policy

 Why do we need security policies?

-We cannot recieve security issues the same way we recieve bugs.
+We cannot receive security issues the same way we receive bugs.
 That way our security issues will become visible to all before we fix it.
 That’s why GitHub allows you to create a security policy.

 Using security policy

 Security policy is a markdown file like ReadMe.
 It allows you to specify what versions of your product are supported, and similar information.
 But mainly specify how an user should report a security issue to you.
 Make this a private channel like email, a contact form on your website, DM, etc… You configure a security policy for a repository or for an account as whole using the

 I personally prefer a Google Form.
 This allows to collect information without revealing your email.

 # Security Policy ### Supported Versions Only the latest release of an active project is supported.
 Archived projects are not supported and won't be patched. ### Reporting a Vulnerability To report security vulnerabilities privately you can use this [Google Form](#).
 Once you have reported a vulnerablity, provide us 90 days before disclosing it elsewhere.

 If you are a user looking to report a security issue,